jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

 1\.
 Determine the three machines (nodes) that will make up the cluster and copy the Frinx ODL distribution to each of those machines.
 2\.
 Unzip the controller distribution.

 3\.
-In the Frinx ODL etc/ folder edit the file `org.apache.karaf.features.cfg`: Find the line that begins with '#odlFeaturesBoot'.
+In the `{Frinx ODL main}/etc` directory, edit the file `org.apache.karaf.features.cfg`: Find the line that begins with '#odlFeaturesBoot'.
 Remove '#' and add the feature 'odl-mdsal-clustering' (you can keep any other features you currently have listed, just use a comma to separate features).
 The format should be as follows:

 odlFeaturesBoot=odl-mdsal-clustering